kiraio-moe/remove-unity-splash-screen/README.md

 ## Step-by-step

 I don't know how games built with IL2CPP looks like on PC platforms.
+Is it same as Mono?
+If yes, please tell me by making an [Issue](https://github.com/kiraio-moe/remove-unity-splash-screen/issues "Issue").
-If you don't mind, please create a dummy project and build with IL2CPP scripting backend and send the build to me via email: <itsyuukunz@gmail.com>.
+If not, please create a dummy project and build with IL2CPP scripting backend and send the build to me via email: <itsyuukunz@gmail.com>.
 I'll try playing with it ;)

-### PC (Mono)
+### PC, Mac, Linux Standalone (Mono)

 - Prepare your game that has been built.